 State law, however, requires that all students participate in one minute of silence following recitation of the pledges.

-[See Pledges of Allegiance and a Minute of Silence (All Grade Levels) and policy EC(LEGAL) for more information.]
+[See Pledges of Allegiance and a Minute of Silence on page 67 and policy EC(LEGAL) for more information.]

 Religious or Moral Beliefs